sandeepanchakraborty/sandeepanchakraborty/README.md

 ## 🚀 About Me

-🎓 I'm currently pursuing an Integrated M.Tech in Artificial Intelligence and Machine Learning at **VIT Bhopal University** with a CGPA of **8.53**.
+🎓 I'm currently pursuing an Integrated M.Tech in Artificial Intelligence and Machine Learning at **VIT  University**

 💻 I specialize in developing full-stack applications using the **MERN stack** and have a keen interest in **AI & ML**, particularly in **Deep Learning** and **Computer Vision**.